Rent safe and private dog parks hosted by locals

 Can service dogs visit national parks?

 Yes, service dogs are allowed to visit national parks with their handlers!
-Service animals are permitted in all areas of national parks where the public is allowed, including hiking trails, visitor centers, and other public areas, even if pets are not typically allowed in those areas.
-(Some particularly strenuous trails might be impassable for a dog, like those that use ladders to climb rock faces, even if service dogs are technically allowed.)
+Service animals are permitted in all areas of national parks where the public is allowed—including hiking trails, visitor centers, and other public areas, even if pets are not typically allowed in those areas.
+(Know that some particularly strenuous trails might be impassable for a dog, though, like those that use ladders to climb rock faces, even if service dogs are technically allowed.)

 Under the Americans with Disabilities Act (ADA), service animals are dogs that are individually trained to do work or perform tasks for people with disabilities.

 It's important to note that emotional support animals, therapy animals, and other types of animals that provide comfort or companionship are not considered service animals under the ADA.
-Additionally, service dogs must be under the control of their handler at all times, and handlers are responsible for cleaning up after them.
+Additionally, service dogs must be under the control of their handler at all times.
+Handlers are always responsible for cleaning up after them.

 How can I make my dog a BARK ranger?